Managing the Conda Lock File

 check-conda-lock-modified CI job does.

-It doesn’t check that the lock file and requirements file have the same packages and versions, it only checks that both files are modified in the PR.
+It doesn’t check that the lock file and requirements files have the same packages and versions, it only checks that all files are modified in the PR.